 Should Small Club Leaders Be Afraid to Talk to Larger Clubs?
 Experts Say No

-Steve Danbusky quote
+Steve Danbusky

 The youth sports industry thrives on connection.
 Just like in other fields, networking and sharing ideas are essential for growth.
 Still, many small club leaders fall into the trap of thinking that competition means keeping their cards too close to the vest.